 A designer must create a user-friendly, well-branded experience when creating a website.
 It needs to reflect design trends and best practices while following modern SEO standards.
 A solid web design takes a holistic view of all of the page elements around the content as well as the text as its own entity.
 That’s a driving factor for SEO — content.
 Without meaningful content on a web page, SEO will not be as effective.
 The site has to be sound from a design, content and user experience standpoint before it’s launched.

 Now, let’s flip the script.
-How does SEO relate to web design?
+How does SEO benefit web design?

 Interestingly, Search Engine Optimization can steer web design.
 We’ve already touched on content, which is what most people think of when SEO comes up.
 But, with relation to design, SEO also involves user experience.
 Search engines are getting more sophisticated, and are looking beyond keywords and code to assess value.
 They’re now watching indicators like bounce rate and time on a site, which can affect SEO.
 Those factors are inherently design-driven.
 Basically, the more your users like your website, the more the search engines will.